conectado/conectado-blog/resume.md

 ### Senior Backend Engineer | Firezone
 **May 2022 - Present | Fully Remote**

-Developing client and gateway components for secure remote access solution using Wireguard and Rust:
+Developing client and gateway components for a secure remote access solution using **WireGuard** and **Rust**.

-- **Connlib Architecture:** Designed and implemented cross-platform Rust library for secure packet and DNS routing, serving as the core component of Firezone's Zero Trust remote access solution
-- **DNS Interception System:** Built high-performance stub DNS server enabling split-horizon DNS functionality, central to packet routing decisions based on DNS names
-- **Architecture Migration:** Helped transition to single-threaded, sans-I/O model, significantly reducing deadlocks and improving system efficiency
-- **Quality Assurance:** Helped implement property-based testing framework ensuring reliable, secure functionality critical for Zero Trust architecture
+Implemented from scratch the cross-platform **Windows**, **Linux**, **macOS**, ***Android**, and **iOS** library running the backbone of the operation, which included p2p connections using **STUN** and **TURN**.

+Implemented DNS interception to achieve split-DNS, routing, and filtering.

+Used property testing, unit testing, and a concurrent single-threaded architecture based on sans-I/O to ensure correctness and performance.

 ### Blockchain Developer | Enjin
 **April 2021 - May 2022 | Fully Remote**

-- Designed and developed runtime for token-centered blockchain using Rust and Substrate
+Designed and developed key components in an NFT Polkadot-based chain using **Rust** and **Substrate**.

-- Architected secure backend wallet system from scratch using Rust, focusing on cryptographic security and performance
+Architected a backend wallet system from scratch using **Rust**, focusing on integration with **AWS** HSM and local keys.

 ### Blockchain Developer | Jsgenesis (Joystream)
 **November 2020 - April 2021 | Fully Remote**

-- Developed runtime components for blockchain-based video streaming service using Rust and Substrate
+Developed runtime components, focusing on the benchmarks, for a blockchain-based video streaming service using **Rust** and Substrate.
-- Contributed to decentralized content delivery platform architecture

 ### C++/Python Developer | HelpSystems
 **June 2019 - November 2020 | Buenos Aires, Argentina**

-- Developed, debugged, and maintained Core Impact pen-testing tool using C++ and Python
+Developed, debugged, and maintained the Core Impact pen-testing tool using **C++** and **Python**.

-- Solved complex, obscure bugs in security-critical software
+Solved complex, obscure bugs in security-critical software that was more than 15 years old.

-- Contributed to enterprise cybersecurity tooling used by security professionals
+Worked along with malware researchers to give them the tools for their work.

 ### Lead Developer | SOUTHWORKS
 **February 2018 - June 2019 | Buenos Aires, Argentina**

-Led development teams of 3-4 developers on high-impact client projects including Microsoft:
+Led a development team of 4 developers for big client projects that included Microsoft.

-- **Enterprise Web Application:** Fixed critical issues and bugs in .NET web application serving millions of users
+Fixed critical performance issues in a **.NET** web application serving millions of users.

-- **IoT Solution:** Designed and developed comprehensive IoT solution using Azure IoT Edge, integrating Python, Node.js, and OpenCV for computer vision capabilities
+Designed and developed an IoT solution using **Azure IoT Edge**, using **Python**, **Node.js**, and OpenCV for computer vision.

-- **Team Leadership:** Provided technical guidance and organized development workflows for multiple concurrent projects
+Provided technical guidance to my team, increasing our velocity and advancing their careers.

 ---